-It's a personalised, evidence-based approach to using food as medicine in chronic health conditions.
+It's a personalised, evidence-based approach to using food as medicine.
 Advanced nutrition assessment, diagnostics and thorough health history gathering lead to a therapeutic plan.

 It is based on the principles of Functional Medicine and Naturopathy, and applies the latest research in health sciences.
 It looks at health in a systemic way, e.g. how tiredness and hormonal issues can be linked to blood sugar imbalance or how your digestive system can affect your thyroid.

 People may not relate chronic conditions to nutrition, yet it is food that provides the raw materials for building every cell, muscle, organ, hormones, neurotransmitters, etc. In other words, the body cannot manufacture these without providing the building blocks from food.
 Therefore, it makes perfect sense to focus on nutrition as the key driver in creating good health or disease.